 Soy Marinated Tofu Pad Thai Recipe

-A quick vegan tofu Pad Thai recipe you can make when the craving hits!
+A delicious marinated tofu Pad Thai recipe you can make when the craving hits!

 - 1 tablespoon soy sauce